-Loans and borrowings are recognised initially at fair value of the consideration received, less directly attributable transaction costs.
+Loans and borrowings

 Subsequent to initial recognition, loans and borrowings are measured at amortised cost using the effective interest method.
 Instalments due within one year at amortised cost are shown as a current liability.

-Gains or losses are recognised in the consolidated statement of profit or loss when the liabilities are derecognised as well as through the amortisation process.
+the amortisation process.
 Interest costs are recognised as an expense when incurred except those eligible for capitalisation.